Biopharmaceuticals Contract Manufacturing Market Size and Share

 Biopharmaceuticals Contract Manufacturing Market Analysis by Mordor Intelligence

-The biopharmaceuticals contract manufacturing market stands at USD 47.42 billion in 2025 and is on track to reach USD 90.02 billion in 2030, reflecting a 13.68% CAGR over the period.
+Biopharmaceuticals contract manufacturing market size in 2026 is estimated at USD 53.68 billion, growing from 2025 value of USD 47.42 billion with 2031 projections showing USD 99.84 billion, growing at 13.21% CAGR over 2026-2031.
 This advancement outpaces the wider pharmaceutical sector because large sponsors are accelerating outsourcing to conserve capital and tap specialized expertise.
 Growth is amplified by the unrelenting expansion of biologic and biosimilar pipelines, rapid commercial uptake of single-use production systems, and widening capacity gaps for cell and gene therapy vectors.
 Geographic demand is broad-based, yet North America holds sway through its entrenched biotech clusters, while Asia Pacific posts the quickest gains as multinationals execute China-plus-one sourcing strategies.
 Technology investments in AI-driven predictive control, continuous bioprocessing, and modular facilities lift yields and compress timelines, sharpening the competitive edge of digital-first CDMOs.

 Key Report Takeaways